-In certain provinces the primate is also called Archbishop and/or Metropolitan, while in others for historical reasons, the term Presiding Bishop, or as in Scotland, Primus, is preferred.
-In some provinces the term is translated to their own language such as Obispo Primado, in the Province of the Southern Cone (South America).
+In certain provinces the primate is also called Archbishop and/or Metropolitan, while in others for historical reasons, the term Presiding Bishop, or - as in Scotland - Primus, is preferred.
+In some provinces the term is translated to their own language such as Obispo Primado, in the Anglican Church of South America.

 Upon retirement archbishops properly revert to the status of bishop, but may be given the style of an archbishop as a courtesy.